nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Add Module feature

-This feature creates and adds a new `Module` into the `ModuleList` if the contact does not already exist.
+This feature creates and adds a new `Module` into the `ModuleList` if the `Module` does not already exist.

 This feature is facilitated by the following classes: